Peter-Kahl/KMED-Scripts/README.md

 If you use these scripts in academic work, please cite:

 Kahl, P. (2025).
-Epistemic Clientelism in Intimate Relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology (2nd ed.).
-Lex et Ratio Ltd, London.
+Epistemic clientelism in intimate relationships: The Kahl Model of Epistemic Dissonance (KMED) and the Foundations of Epistemic Psychology (2nd ed.).
+Lex et Ratio Ltd. GitHub: https://github.com/Peter-Kahl/Epistemic-Clientelism-in-Intimate-Relationships DOI: http://dx.doi.org/10.13140/RG.2.2.22662.43849

 ## Links